 - Belief in concept of witchcraft, magic or voodoo

 - Demons or the devil acting through children or leading them astray

 - The evil eye or djinns and dakini

 - Ritual or muti murders

 - Breast Ironing

 - Female Genital Mutilation

 - Honour based violence and Forced Marriage

-- Chastisement of a child in a Place of Worship
+• Chastisement of a child in a Place of Worship

 Whilst this is not an exhaustive list, our school recognises that sadly, such cases are on the increase within the community and as a school, we take such incidents as seriously as any other kind of abuse perpetrated by an adult on a child.
+If the school has been made aware of such a case, the school will follow LSCPB procedures and where appropriate, report the incident to Children's Social Care and/or the Police.